Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

+# October 2023 Update
+1. `PathBind` can now make a two-way binding.
+Use `BindTo` to DataBind any `INPC` properties to each other!
+1. Updated docs to describe `BindTo` and  automatic casting in pre-registered functions such as `Sin`, `Cos`, `Lerp` etc.
+1. Fixed a possible edge-case bug if part of a path is set to null.

 # FunctionZero.ExpressionParserZero
 A fast and very flexible parser, validator and evaluator that allows you to build, inspect, and evaluate infix expressions at runtime.